jessismagghe/landscape-hardening-demo/README.md

 ### Part One: Deploy the Landscape Server
 1. Clone the repo: `git clone https://github.com/jessismagghe/landscape-hardening-demo.git`
-2. Make the script executable: `chmod +x landscape-deploy-demo.sh`
-3. Run the deployment script: `./landscape-deploy-demo.sh`
+2. Run the deployment script: `./landscape-deploy-demo.sh`
-4. Enter your [Ubuntu Pro Token](https://ubuntu.com/pro/dashboard) when prompted.
+3. Enter your [Ubuntu Pro Token](https://ubuntu.com/pro/dashboard) when prompted.

 ### Part Two: Configure Landscape and Deploy Clients
 _When the Landscape Server deployment is complete the script **WILL PAUSE** and Landscape UI will open in a new browser window.
 To allow you to **create an admin account.**_